RickvdLaan/SharpSql/README.md

 ### 6.4 ORMUnitTestAttribute

 The ```ORMUnitTest``` attribute is an internally used attribute.
-This project make use of the NUnit testing framework for all of our unit tests and the project is named "ORMNUnit", which has access to all of the internal classes, methods, properties and variables through the ```ORMUnitTest``` attribute which is used in the initialization class.
+This project make use of the NUnit testing framework for all of our unit tests and the project is named "ORMNUnit", which has access to all of the internal classes, methods, properties and variables through the ```ORMUnitTest``` attribute which is used on the initialization class.

 ```cs
 [SetUpFixture, ORMUnitTest]